Blazor Project Structure

-In our part 3 of this article series, we created one solution with two project.
+In part 3 of this article series, we created one solution with two projects.
 The following is the structure.

 Now, let us discuss the files and folders one by one.

-For both the project types, this folder contains the static files like images, stylesheets etc.
+For both the project types, this folder contains static files like images, stylesheets etc.